Where To Buy

 Comfort: Pretty comfortable but I liked K2’s traditional strap bindings better.

-Heel-Toe Response: Felt pretty old school edge to edge and nothing special was going on here for a binding this stiff.
-The technology felt like it was from the mid 2000’s and you loose a lot of response to have this quick release system.
+Heel-Toe Response: Felt pretty old school edge to edge and nothing special was going on here for binding this stiff.
+The technology felt like it was from the mid-2000s and you lose a lot of response to have this quick release system.

 Boot Support: If you take the time to crank down the straps it locks you in rather well but it’s not like many bindings in this price range that I have tried.